The best banks and cards for Canadian travellers

 Tangerine used to be the Canadian travellers’ favorite, but they started charging a 2.5% currency conversion fee, which makes them less attractive.
 Best alternative is Manulife or the new EQ Bank prepaid card.

-For spending: the best credit cards are the Home Trust card and the new Brim card.
+For spending: the best credit card is the Home Trust card.
 Alternatively Maestro debit cards (like Manulife) can also be used abroad, see below.

 Notes: